 Every generation has its trends, including trends with drug use, millennials and their drugs are no different.
 From bootlegging in the 1920s as a response to the prohibition to the federal government declaring the war on drugs in the 1970s, substance abuse has always been widespread in modern American life.

-When it comes to substance abuse and addiction, we as a society are more reactive than proactive.
-Too often, substance abuse intervention is forgotten, a person’s substance abuse goes unnoticed, unchecked, or ignored until a disaster forces his or her loved ones to acknowledge that a serious addiction problem has developed and that something must be done about it.
+When it comes to substance abuse and drug addiction, we as a society are more reactive than proactive.
+Too often, substance abuse intervention is forgotten, a person’s substance abuse goes unnoticed, unchecked, or ignored until a physical or mental health problem forces their loved ones to acknowledge that a serious drug addiction problem has developed and that something must be done about it.

-Dealing with an alcoholic parent has a more significant effect on their children than most are aware.
+Dealing with an alcoholic parent has a more significant impact of alcoholism on children than most are aware.
 Not just alcoholism, but an addiction of any kind causes problems for the substance abuser’s family finances, psychological well-being, and physical health.